bgermann/gsl/README.txt

 #### Building on MacOS

-The modern way of building on MacOS is to make sure you have pcre installed and use brew.
+The modern way of building on MacOS is to make sure you have pcre2 installed and use brew.

-    brew install pcre
+    brew install pcre2

 And then build gsl as above: